Tandrita100/Google_Clone/README.md

 # google clone
- This project is based on clone of google web page.
+ This project is a clone of google web page.